-This page aims at providing information on the single administrative document, which is the documentary basis for customs declarations in the EU and in Switzerland , Norway and Iceland.
+This page aims at providing information on the single administrative document, which is the documentary basis for customs declarations in the EU and in Switzerland , Norway, Iceland, Turkey, Macedonia and Serbia.

-More information on data collected and codes used by Member States on a national basis for procedures, certificates, documents and authorizations, additional information and tax types ; In the run up for reform implementation, information will be uploaded as soon as Member States make it available.
+More information on data collected and codes used by Member States on a national basis for procedures, certificates, documents and authorizations, additional information and tax types.

-The guidelines to ensure uniform implementation and a common understanding of the legislation concerning the SAD have been prepared.
+The guidance documents to ensure uniform implementation and a common understanding of the legislation concerning the SAD have been prepared.

 - In the EU, the single administrative document is used within the framework of trade with third countries and for the movement of non-EU goods within the EU.

 - Following the conclusion, in 1987, of the Convention on the simplification of formalities in trade in goods , it also applies to the territories of the EFTA countries (Switzerland , Norway and Iceland), to Turkey (since 1 December 2012), to the former Yugoslav Republic of Macedonia (since 1 July 2015) and to trade between these countries and the EU.